murex/EventStormingJournal/_posts/2023-08-11-read-this-before-applying-big-picture-event-storming-to-legacy-systems.markdown

 > How the heck are we going to go from here to there⁉️

-With stress, people risk twisting the design to look like the existing system.
+**With stress, people risk twisting the design to look like the existing system**.
 Trying to mute this stress does not work.
 People will stop cooperating.
 The best strategy to do is to acknowledge this stress:

 1. First, say loud and clear that you **agree with developers that free